 Aegon Schadeverzekering's Executive Board is charged with the overall management of the Company and is responsible for achieving Aegon Schadeverzekering's goals, developing the strategy and its associated risk profile.
 In addition to overseeing any relevant sustainability issues and the development of Aegon Schadeverzekering's earnings.
 Aegon Schadeverzekering's Executive Board is assisted in its work by the Management Team Aegon Netherlands.
-The Management Team Aegon Netherlands is comprised of the members of Executive Board, the chief technology officer, the chief people officer (director of human resources), the chief strategy and change officer, the chief investment officer and the director Legal Affairs.
+The Management Team Aegon Netherlands is comprised of all the members of Executive Board, the chief people officer (director of human resources) and the director Legal Affairs.

 Aegon Schadeverzekering's Supervisory Board oversees the management of the Executive Board, in addition to the Company's business and strategy.
 It is also responsible for advising the Executive Board.
-The Supervisory Board counts five members as per December 31, 2019.
+The Supervisory Board counts five members as per December 31, 2020.
 The majority of the members of the Supervisory Board are independent and operate independently in accordance with the Principles and requirements of DNB's Suitability Policy Rule 2012 (Beleidsregel geschiktheid 2012).
-Given the members' different professional and educational backgrounds, ages and range of knowledge and experience, the Supervisory Board has a broad-based membership.
-The following Supervisory Board committees exist:
+Given the members' different professional and educational backgrounds, ages and range of knowledge and experience, the Supervisory Board committees exist: